curry-language/curry2go/INSTALL.md

     > curry2go

-If you do not use packages but only the base libraries contained on the distribution, add option `-n` or `--nocypm` for faster startup:
+If you do not use packages but only the base libraries contained in the distribution, add option `-n` or `--nocypm` for faster startup:

     > curry2go -n